SirObby/ai-research/README.md

 ### [Beat Saber](https://store.steampowered.com/app/620980/Beat_Saber/)

 A **singleplayer** **virtual reality** game where you have to hit boxes to the rythm of a song.\
-You should use a custom Headset and Controller SteamVR drivers.
+You should use a custom Headset and Controller SteamVR drivers to emulate the hardware.\
+Bonus points for using real hardware. :)

 #### Modding
 [ModAssistant](https://github.com/Assistant/ModAssistant)